 - An alternative method is to mix a couple of cups of vinegar in one-gallon warm water.
 Then, choose a clean rag and soak it in this mixture.
 Use this to wipe down any surfaces that smell, including the floors, kitchen counters, walls, and furniture.
 You can also try waving the rag back and forth in the air if you wish.

-- While doing laundry, put in a half cup of vinegar instead of detergent in the first cycle.
+- While doing laundry, put a half cup of vinegar instead of detergent in the first cycle.
 This would cleanse your clothes of bad smells, and you may even notice them becoming brighter, cleaner, and newer-looking!

 Using Barbeque or Activated Charcoal

 However, many recommend activated charcoal since it’s more porous and more effective at absorbing smells and pollutants.
-It’s lucky that activated charcoal is available in several different forms, including powder and capsules.
-It can also be found in grocery stores, home supply stores, and even some drug stores.
+Luckily, activated charcoal is available in several forms, including powder and capsules.
+It can also be found in grocery stores, home supplies, and drug stores.

 When all else fails, turn to coffee.
 You can recycle your used coffee grounds and put them in small bowls like the above.

-If the smoky smell is just too stubborn to get out with the remedies listed above or if this is a frequent occurrence, you may want to invest in an air purifier.
+If the smoky smell is too stubborn to get out with the remedies listed above, or if this is a frequent occurrence, you may want to invest in an air purifier.